Descriptive complexity for neural networks via Boolean networks: Arithmetic with BNL

 \subsubsection{Representing floating-point numbers in binary}

-Our way of representing floating-points of arbitrary base in binary is based on international standards (e.g. IEEE 754).
-Informally, if $\bb$ represents a floating-point number in a system $S(p,q,\beta)$, then the first two bits encode the signs of the exponent and fraction.
-The next $q \beta$ bits encode the exponent in base $\beta$, and the last $p \beta$ bits encode the fraction in base $\beta$.
+Our way of representing floating-point numbers of arbitrary base in binary is based on international standards (e.g. IEEE 754).
+Informally, we define an embedding $\sigma$ from floating-point numbers in a format $\cF(p,q,\beta)$ to binary strings, where for a given floating-point number $F \in \cF$, $\sigma(F)$ represents $F$ in binary as follows.
+The the first two bits encode the signs of the exponent and fraction.
+The next $q \beta$ bits encode the exponent (minus the sign) in base $\beta$, and the last $p \beta$ bits encode the significand (minus the sign) in base $\beta$.
+The embedding naturally extends for sequences of floats.